networknext/next/docs/deploy_to_staging.md

 ## 4. Verify that all services are green

-Go to https://console.google.com and navigate to "Compute Engine -> Instance Groups" under the "Staging".
+Go to https://console.google.com and navigate to "Compute Engine -> Instance Groups" under the "Staging" project.

 You should see all services up and running and green: